schilkp/Tonbandgeraet/README.md

   could also handle trace recording (building on [probe.rs](https://probe.rs/) for RTT communication).
 A gui built on [tauri](https://tauri.app/) and/or [egui](https://github.com/emilk/egui) could continue to enable the current in-browser experience.

+- If going the egui route, this could be a good basis: https://gitlab.com/surfer-project/surfer